PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 This allows you to explore the BlobTools results interactively through a web-based interface, facilitating the inspection of taxonomic assignments and potential contaminants in the assembly.

 ### Filtering for Streptophyta with BlobTools
-To filter the dataset and retain only sequences classified under the phylum Streptophyta, we applied filtering commands contained in `blobtools_filter.sh`.
+To filter the dataset and retain only sequences classified under the phylum Streptophyta, we applied filtering commands contained in [`blobtools_filter.sh`](Binning/blobtools_filter.sh).
-After filtering the dataset for Streptophyta, we performed an additional quality check using `assemblathon_filter.sh`.
+After filtering the dataset for Streptophyta, we performed an additional quality check using [`assemblathon_filter.sh`](Binning/assemblathon_filter.sh).

 ## Organelle assembly
 The chloroplast and mitochondrial organellar genomes were assembled separately using OATK with species-specific databases and

 ### Chloroplast Genome Assembly
 OATK was used with the Saxifragales database (NCBI Taxonomy ID: 41946) to assemble the chloroplast genome from the high-quality sequencing reads.
-You can find the script for this step in `chloroplast_oatk.sh`.
+You can find the script for this step in [`chloroplast_oatk.sh`](Organelleassembly/chloroplast_oatk.sh).
-After running OATK to refine the chloroplast genome assembly, we used `chloroplast_ptGAUL.sh`to further improve the assembly.
+After running OATK to refine the chloroplast genome assembly, we used [`chloroplast_ptGAUL.sh`](Organelleassembly/chloroplast_ptGAUL.sh)to further improve the assembly.
 We visualized the assembly using Bandage, a tool for interactive visualization of genome assemblies.

 ### Mitochondrial Genome Assembly
 OATK was used with the Eudicotyledons mitochondrial database (NCBI Taxonomy ID: 71240) to assemble the mitochondrial genome.
-The script for this part is available in `mitochondrion_oatk.sh`.
+The script for this part is available in [`mitochondrion_oatk.sh`](Organelleassembly/mitochondrion_oatk.sh).
 Same approach was applied to the mitochondrial genome.
-After the initial steps, we used `mitochondrion_ptGAUL.sh` to assemble the mitochondrial genome, followed by the use of Bandage.
+After the initial steps, we used [`mitochondrion_ptGAUL.sh`](Organelleassembly/mitochondrion_ptGAUL.sh) to assemble the mitochondrial genome, followed by the use of Bandage.

 ### Organelle Contig Removal
 To ensure that the primary genome assembly contained only nuclear sequences, we filtered out contigs corresponding to organellar genomes.
 This was done using a BLAST-based approach `filter_organelles.sh`.
 This step resulted in a nuclear genome assembly free of organellar contamination, which was then used for downstream analyses.

 ### Post-Filtering Validation
 After removing organelle-derived sequences, we reassessed the nuclear genome assembly to ensure its integrity.
-Completeness was verified `busco_removed_organelles.sh` and coverage data updated `minimap2_removed_organelles.sh`.
-These files were incorporated to rerun `blobtools_removed_organelles.sh`, ensuring an accurate reassessment of taxonomic classification.
+Completeness was verified [`busco_removed_organelles.sh`](Organelleassembly/busco_removed_organelles.sh) and coverage data updated [`minimap2_removed_organelles.sh`](Organelleassembly/minimap2_removed_organelles.sh).
+These files were incorporated to rerun [`blobtools_removed_organelles.sh`](Organelleassembly/blobtools_removed_organelles.sh), ensuring an accurate reassessment of taxonomic classification.
-Assembly metrics were recalculated with `assemblathon_removed_organelles.sh` to confirm consistency.
+Assembly metrics were recalculated with [`assemblathon_removed_organelles.sh`](Organelleassembly/assemblathon_removed_organelles.sh) to confirm consistency.
 These steps ensured that the filtered genome remained high-quality and suitable for downstream analyses.

 ## Purge Haplotigs
-To reduce haplotig contamination in the genome assembly, we used `purge_haplotigs.sh`, a tool designed to identify and remove haplotigs based on read depth and heterozygosity.
+To reduce haplotig contamination in the genome assembly, we used [`purge_haplotigs.sh`](PurgeHaplotigs/purge_haplotigs.sh), a tool designed to identify and remove haplotigs based on read depth and heterozygosity.
 The tool classifies contigs into primary and redundant haplotigs, which are then purged to improve assembly quality.

 ## Final Validation
-To evaluate the final assembly, we used `busco_curated.sh` to assess genome completeness, `assemblathon_curated.sh` to calculate various assembly quality metrics, and `merqury.sh` to evaluate the accuracy of the assembly by comparing it to the expected k-mer distribution.
+To evaluate the final assembly, we used [`busco_curated.sh`](FinalValidation/busco_curated.sh) to assess genome completeness, [`assemblathon_curated.sh`](FinalValidation/assemblathon_curated.sh) to calculate various assembly quality metrics and [`merqury.sh`](FinalValidation/merqury.sh) to evaluate the accuracy of the assembly by comparing it to the expected k-mer distribution.

-For consistency with the Saxifraga tombeanensis genome validation steps, we performed an additional run of `blobtools_curated.sh` using updated coverage data from `minimap2_curated.sh` and completeness assessment with `blobtools_curated.sh`.
+For consistency with the Saxifraga tombeanensis genome validation steps, we performed an additional run of [`blobtools_curated.sh`](FinalValidation/blobtools_curated.sh) using updated coverage data from [`minimap2_curated.sh`](FinalValidation/minimap2_curated.sh) and updated hits file [`diamond_curated.sh`](FinalValidation/diamond_curated.sh).

-Additionally, we ran `diamond_curated.sh` to perform a sensitive protein BLAST search against the SwissProt database.